Age is partly mindset and your thoughts on getting older will determine how you age. This is the ageing mindset.

 The 57 year old world record holder has defied the bitter cold and extreme heat on numerous occasions by changing his internal physiology to suit the environment.

 Some of these feats include, climbing 22,000ft on Everest in nothing but shorts and shoes, immersing his body in ice for 1hr 14 mins and running a full marathon in the desert without water.

-Clearly Hof is an extraordinary individual but he believes anyone can do if they apply his methods he has developed over the years.
+Clearly Hof is an extraordinary individual though he believes anyone can provided they apply the methods he has developed over the years.

 The sheer fact that Hof can do these feats is amazing but at his age even more so.

 He relates this journey into seeing how far he can push his body to the death of his wife which had a profound effect on him causing him to explore this side of himself.